Dante Vanzeir

-Dante Vanzeir (born 16 April 1998) is a Belgian professional footballer who plays as a forward and winger for Gent and the Belgium national team.
+Dante Vanzeir (born 16 April 1998) is a Belgian professional footballer who plays as a forward and winger for Pro League side Cercle Brugge on loan from Gent, and the Belgium national team.

 Club career

 Genk

 Born in Beringen, Vanzeir is a youth exponent from K.R.C.
 Genk.
 He started playing with the youth academy of Genk when he was eleven.

 He made his Belgian Pro League debut on 18 September 2016 in a 2–0 home defeat against Anderlecht, replacing Leon Bailey after 81 minutes.
 Vanzeir scored his first goal in the Belgian Pro League on 24 January 2018 in a 2–1 victory against Lokeren.
-On 20 July 2019, Vanzeir scored the third goal for Genk in a 3-0 victory over Mechelen in the 2019 Belgian Super Cup.
+On 20 July 2019, Vanzeir scored the third goal for Genk in a 3–0 victory over Mechelen in the 2019 Belgian Super Cup.

 Loan to Beerschot Wilrijk

 For the 2018–19 season Vanzeir was loaned to Beerschot Wilrijk in the second-tier First Division B. While with Beerschot Wilrijk he contributed 16 goals in 39 matches helping his team compete at the top of the division and narrowly missing out on promotion.